Speedymr01/Apex-Assault/README.md

 - The project is not finished, below is a list of items that have not been completed yet.

 ## Vision

-- Enemies that spawn in a 3 tile radius of corresponding spawner.
 - Enemies have 2 types of attack, melee and ranged.
+The animation frames for these are in the graphics folder.
 - In the bottom room, the intended mechanic is that both buttons must be pressed to open the next door.
 - In the T hallway only one button (random) will open the door, the other will spawn enemies in the room, and you may die.
+- The intended way to win is to get a key, which appears only when one of the end buttons (the right one) is pressed.
+This key will open the final door for you to escape.
+-